University for everyone Collegium generale

 Each spring the Collegium generale invites members of the University community to a seminar in the Münchenwiler castle.
 The seminar is an opportunity to engage in self-reflection and provides a platform for developing interdisciplinary and transdisciplinary skills in teaching and research.

-Participation is open to all members of the teaching and research staff and intermediate staff at the University of Bern.
-Participation is free of charge.
+The seminar is open to all members of the teaching and research staff including doctoral and post-doctoral researchers at the University of Bern.

 Schloss Münchenwiler